 Make sure you leave plenty of time in your itinerary to seek out the local haunts of whatever town you’re staying in.
 I hope you enjoy this exceptional Atlantic treasure.

 Author Bio: Marissa Evans is the editor at Travel-Wise, a website dedicated to providing families with travel inspiration and advice to help make their trips a reality.
-Most of her own trips are spent camping, hiking and trying to find the best ice cream a destination has to offer.
+You can follow Travel-Wise on Facebook, Twitter, Instagram, YouTube and Pinterest.